shaunwa/react-code-challenge/README.md

 only prepare Planets component to be more customizable, in case we would like to use origin Planet components in other places

-## Mockups:
-- no mockups but would be great if you make that app pretty :)

 ## Tech stack:
 - react (CRA starter)
 - react-router